Mancinek/Neighborhood-Map-Project/README.md

 1. How to run it
 2. How to use it
 3. Error handling
-4. To do's and Issues
+4. To do's and issues
 5. How the code is organized